vmware-archive/memsql-service-broker/README.md

-# memsql-service-broker
+# Overview

-This is a MemSQL Service Broker, built using the Cloud Foundry Spring Service Broker Template
+This sample project uses the Spring Cloud - Cloud Foundry Service Broker to implement a MemSQL service.